opentensor/developer-docs/docs/dynamic-tao/_weights-dtao.md

 - **But notice this**: In this case, when the stake is 100% local, a validator in a subnet only needs 500 TAO tokens + 1 to take over that subnet.
 Hence shifting stake from 100% global to 100% local has resulted in severely degrading the security of subnets.

-As we saw in [Validator stake weight](#validator-stake-weight), the dynamic TAO scheme makes use of both global and local characteristics of the stake to strengthen the overall consensus security of the Bittensor network.
+As we saw in [Validator stake weight](#validator-stake-weight), the Dynamic TAO scheme makes use of both global and local characteristics of the stake to strengthen the overall consensus security of the Bittensor network.